There's a stigma surrounding mental health. Let's talk about what that means, and how Olympic athletes are helping to fight it.

 The US is one of the only countries that doesn’t guarantee paid parental leave.
 We Skimm’d how this impacts you.

-Retweet if you spent most of 2020 refreshing your social media feeds.
+Retweet if you spent most of the pandemic refreshing your social media feeds.
 This might not be the healthiest move.

 Does looking at your iPhone stress you out?
 Relax.
 Here's how to clean up your home screen.